SymbolixAU/geojsonsf/README.md

 ## Install

-This is a development package, which itself is dependant on another development package [rapidjsonr](https://github.com/SymbolixAU/rapidjsonr)
+This is a development package so can be installed directly from github

 ```
-devtools::install_github("SymbolixAU/rapidjsonr")
-devtools::install_github("SymbolixAU/geo")
+devtools::install_github("SymbolixAU/geojsonsf")
 ```

 ## Motivation